Letters from Lodi

 • Tradition and history

 Innovation: Clairette blanche

 Lodi, like all other wine regions, is currently in the throes of its own transition.
 There are economic as well as climate-related challenges that need to be addressed; and everything, as always, comes down to market adjustment and responses.
 Challenging times require innovation.
-And if it takes a rare, obscure (at least to the vast majority of Americans) grapes like Clairette blanche to make a difference, so be it.
-And judging by the continuing success of Lodi's Acquiesce — really, the only winery in California bold enough to push this grape as a pure varietal, not just as a blending grape — Clairette blanche may be one of the pieces fitting into the puzzle.
+And if it takes rare, obscure (at least to the vast majority of Americans) grapes like Clairette Blanche to make a difference, so be it.
+And judging by the continuing success of Lodi's Acquiesce — really, the only winery in California bold enough to push this grape as a pure varietal, not just as a blending grape — Clairette Blanche may be one of the pieces fitting into the puzzle.

 Tradition and history: Carignan

 Old-timers can recall that in the 1960s and 1970s Carignan was the most widely planted wine grape in all of California.
 Yes, there was a time when there was far more Carignan planted than Zinfandel, Cabernet Sauvignon, Pinot noir, Merlot, Sauvignon blanc, and even once-popular "jug white" grapes like Colombard and Chenin blanc.

 Granted, most of this Carignan was in the hotter Central Valley wine regions south of Modesto, but even Lodi —dominated by Zinfandel and Flame Tokay up until the 1970s (Zinfandel is still Lodi's #1 grape) — cultivated quite a bit of Carignan.